libcthorne/samlwebcookie/README.md

 ## Usage

-The `connect.sh` script will first as you for your VPN password, then your 2FA verification code, and finally it will ask you to `sudo` - do not be alarmed when it prompts you for these.
+The `connect.sh` script will first ask you for your VPN password, then your 2FA verification code, and finally it will ask you to `sudo` - do not be alarmed when it prompts you for these.

 Once connected, the `openconnect` command will remain running.